Esri/public-transit-tools/transit-network-analysis-tools/UsersGuide.md

 ## Software requirements
 * ArcMap 10.2 or higher or ArcGIS Pro 2.4 or higher.
 A Desktop Basic license is sufficient.
+  * Note: The Calculate Accessibility Matrix tool has not been tested on versions of ArcGIS Pro prior to 2.8 and may not work properly.
+Upgrading to the latest version of ArcGIS Pro is always recommended.
 * Network Analyst extension.

 ## Data requirements